A list of web hosts I recommend and details about my methodology can be found on my web host recommendations page.

-In the spirit of extreme transparency, I’m a member of SiteGround’s affiliate program and receive a commission when I refer customers to SiteGround.
-Details about the relationship can be viewed by expanding the section below.
+I receive a commission when I refer customers to SiteGround.
+Details about the relationship can be viewed on my transparency page.

 I’ve found SiteGround’s user experience to be great.
 Signup is easy, the knowledge base is detailed, and adjusting billing information is straightforward.
 SiteGround is less aggressive about upselling than most hosts.